 Anything worth being great at means tons of practice.
 Assembly language is no exception.
 To best understand how to program in this language, write programs!
 Play around in the IDE, look at memory, debug, etc. Here’s some ideas for programs to try and get you going.

 - Write a 68K program to scan a region of memory and look for a specific value.
 If found, print the address location.

 - Write a 68K program to take user input, such as your name, and display it to the console.
 Hint: look into an ASCII table for reference.

 - Learn about subroutines, jumping, branching, and program displacement by writing small subroutines.

 - Write a 68K program that takes number input from a user and prints to screen the hexadecimal representation.

 - Write a 68K program that uses a macro to print the binary representation of a number.

-- Write a 68K program that calculates the Fibonacci sequence.
-Also include a routine that calculates factorial.
+- Calculate the Fibonacci sequence using the 68K assembly.
+Bonus: include a routine that calculates factorial.

 - Write a 68K program that checks if a string is a palindrome or not.

 - Write a program that calculates reverse polish notation expression in 68K assembly.
 Make it so that it can also take user input for the expression.

 - Create a linked list structure in 68K Assembly.